SLNicholas/WGBSWorkflow/README.md

 bowtie2_dir: Path to the Bowtie2 directory.

 run_cgmaptools()
-Convets BAM, generated from previous Bismark or CGMap files and produces the vcf file for epignetic analysis.
+Convets BAM, generated from previous Bismark or CGMap files and produces the file for epignetic analysis.

 # Usage
 ```r